 The octagonal house sat at the heart of that personal space.
 From it radiated the geometry of much of his landscape: the house sat within a circular drive, which was set within a 10-acre square space, which sat within the approximately rectangular 61-acre curtilage.

 The most highly ornamental part of the design is believed to lie within the circle.
-To create the circle, Jefferson laid a road “540 yds round” and lined it with paper mulberry trees.
+To create the circle, Jefferson directed a road to be laid “540 yds round” and had it lined with paper mulberry trees.